 Roderick Mackenzie Slater, known to his many friends as Rod or Roddie, joined George Watson’s College as Head of Modern Languages in 1983 and during his 25-year career at the school he became a much loved and highly regarded teacher, colleague, mentor and friend.
 Rod is fondly remembered by countless pupils as a supportive, fun and inspirational languages teacher.
 He was the leader of 23 foreign exchanges, directed dozens of drama productions, and most importantly loved S3 Projects.
 He led groups into the Scottish mountains he loved almost every year, being particularly fond of Torridon and the Hebrides, the birthplace of his mother.

 It is in supporting this aspect of a Watson’s education that we can best remember Rod’s special and unique connection to the School and Watsonian family.
-The Family hope that Rod’s many friends will also see this as a fitting way for them to mark their connection with this special individual and want to thank those who make a donation, in celebration of Rod’s life, by match funding the first £2,000 of donations.
+The Family hope that Rod’s many friends will also see this as a fitting way for them to mark their connection with this special individual and want to thank those who have already made donations to this fund.

 Purpose of the Rod Slater S3 Projects Bursary Fund

 The funds will be used to provide financial support to S3 pupils whose family’s circumstances are such that providing safe and appropriate equipment for project trips would be financially challenging.